-The three methodologies our CPG market research firm suggest below are a little more in-depth and focus on new research trends.
+The various methodologies our CPG market research firm suggest below are a little more in-depth and focus on new research trends.

 Of course, these are not your only options, and which you may move forward with is dependent on your main goals and objectives for conducting research.

 1. Brand Equity Surveys Among the General Public

 An online survey can be a powerful tool for consumer packaged goods brands to obtain a pulse on the general public with respect to their company.